wp-plugins/mb-sitemap-generator/readme.txt

 * Generation of image sitemaps

 = Is the service free of charge? =
 The sitemap generator service allows you to create a sitemap with up to 500 pages for free.
-If your website has more pages, you could by a token to create a sitemap with up to 15000 pages at the following website.
+If your website has more pages, you could buy a token to create a sitemap with up to 15000 pages at the following website.
 The wordpress plugin itself is free of charge, but nearly useless without the external service.

 [https://www.marcobeierer.com/tools/sitemap-generator-token](https://www.marcobeierer.com/tools/sitemap-generator-token)